nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 ### Solution 0

-I will use **Ubuntu Linux Server 24 LTS**, which was previously installed in *Virtual Box*.
-The process of gaining acces described in [this](https://github.com/nromanen/devops_2025/blob/main/kateryna_kravchuk/task_09/task_09.md#preparation) part of Task 9.
+Use **Ubuntu Linux Server 24 LTS**, which was previously installed in the *Virtual Box*.
+The process of gaining access described in [this](https://github.com/nromanen/devops_2025/blob/main/kateryna_kravchuk/task_09/task_09.md#preparation) part of Task 9.

 ---